*** WATCH *** WOMAN HURT IN DENSE FOG RTE. 6 ROLLOVER - NewsBreak

 HYANNIS FIREFIGHTERS RESCUE 3 FISHERMEN AFTER CANOE FLIPS

-“At 05:48hrs the Hyannis Fire Department and Barnstable Police Department were dispatched to the area of the Hyannisport Jetty for a flipped over canoe with 3 people in the water with no life jackets.
+[HFD PRESS RELEASE – 8/14/2022] “At 05:48hrs the Hyannis Fire Department and Barnstable Police Department were dispatched to the area of the Hyannisport Jetty for a flipped over canoe with 3 people in the water with no life jackets.
 Car 1, Car 3, Car 9, Marine 1, Marine 3, and Ambulance 1 responded.
-On arrival,...
+On arrival, crews found 3 fisherman around 200 yards off Eugenia Fortes beach.
+Marine 3 removed the 3 fisherman from the water and brought them to the Hyannisport Docks to be evaluated by Ambulance 1.
+None of the fisherman required transport to the hospital.
+Marine 1 secured and dewatered the canoe so Marine 3 could bring the canoe back to shore for the 3 fisherman.
+The Hyannis Fire Department would like to remind boaters that it’s extremely important to have life vests on at all times while in the water.
+The post HYANNIS FIREFIGHTERS RESCUE 3 FISHERMEN AFTER CANOE FLIPS first appeared on Hyannis News - News & Information for Hyannis Cape Cod.

 Plymouth Harbormaster assists in rescue of two people after their boat capsizes